Graduate Community &

 In part, that’s because classes are small, so graduate students have remarkable access to some of the finest teachers and researchers in the world, and plenty of opportunities to make their voices heard.

 Boston College’s Jesuit heritage also plays a role in fostering a sense of community.
-Graduate students fulfill the University’s tradition of service by serving as mentors, role models, or tutors in underserved communities, or by providing pro bono professional services to local nonprofit organizations.
+Graduate students are required to fulfill the University’s tradition of service by serving as mentors, role models, or tutors in underserved communities, or by providing pro bono professional services to local nonprofit organizations.
 In addition, every year the University sponsors a Jesuit Day of Service that brings the entire community together to give back.

 The Carroll School and Boston College provide access to the tools and services you need to thrive.
 From course registration to dining facilities, we are committed to helping you succeed.